 So this one’s pretty straightforward.
 This is simply the first date you can submit your application to study your chosen courses.

 In Semester 1, this is the latest date you can apply without having to pay the SATAC (or other admission centre) late fee.
 Students graduating from year 12 need to apply before this date, but can change preferences afterwards.
-Even if you’re not a school leaver, it’s certainly worth aiming to get your application in before this date as the late fee is $119.
+Even if you’re not a school leaver, it’s certainly worth aiming to get your application in before this date as the late fee is $130.
 It does not apply to midyear applications.
+Information on SATAC Fees can be found online.

 On-time applications close